puma/puma/README.md

 ## License

-Puma is copyright 2014 Evan Phoenix and contributors.
-It is licensed under the BSD 3-Clause license.
+Puma is copyright Evan Phoenix and contributors, licensed under the BSD 3-Clause license.
 See the included LICENSE file for details.